Employers use application forms as a selection tool, so it's essential that you demonstrate your skills and experience effectively.

 Describe and analyse your actions.
 This part should form the bulk of your answer.
 State what action you took, focusing on your contribution.
-Explain what, how and why you did it.
+Explain what, how and why you did it - be reflective, rather than just descriptive.
 Avoid ‘we’ if talking about a situation in a team.

 Explain the result - what was the outcome?
 What did you learn from this example?

 Remember, it's not just what you did, but how you did it that is important.

 See Guardian Careers: How to answer competency-based questions on job application forms and the Open University article STAR technique for more advice on using this approach successfully.

 - Read guidelines carefully before you start, eg can you save an online form and come back to it?

 - Complete every section and closely match the stated criteria

 - Have a practice copy and get feedback on your answers from a careers adviser